1onyng/shopcart/README.md

 ### Design

 A main requirement for this application is that it accepts input for shopping baskets and returns a receipt.
-I expect the app to behave similar to the shopping carts that online retailers use.
+I designed the app to behave similar to the shopping carts that online retailers use.
+Users will be able to select from a list of items and add them to a cart that will keep track of all items purchased, the price of each item with appropriate taxes applied, the total in taxes, and final total.

 React is an excellent front-end framework for this project because I expect many re-renders for the shopping cart and totals.
 React can quickly and efficiently handle these UI updates using its diffing algorithm.
-I also anticpate many state changes and since we are not perdsisting any data, I intent to use React hooks for state management.
+I also anticpate a lot of state changes and without a backend to persist data, the use of React hooks will be a good choice to manage these changes.